MatheMichael/NLP_SEC_Sentiment_Analysis/README.md

 ---

-## Part 2: Sentiment–Price Dynamics Analysis
+## Part 2: Sentiment–Price Dynamics Analysis -- Workflow Overview

-The second part of the project explores how stock prices respond to the sentiment expressed in 10-Q filings.
-This is done through a regression-based analysis of post-filing stock price movements in relation to sentiment scores.

 ### Step 1: Price Data Collection
 - For each filing, approximately 85 daily closing prices **before** and **after** the filing date are downloaded using the `yfinance` API.